SekerDAO/Usul/README.md

 ## Usul Module (Proposal Core)

 This is the core of the module that is registered with the Gnosis Safe as a Zodiac module.
 This module is agnostic to voting, or strategies, as strategies are conducted with separate contracts that can be registered with the proposal core.
-This core recognizes that all DAO contracts have a proposal registry in common, and only differ in how a decission is made on whether or not to execute that data.
+This core recognizes that all DAO contracts have a proposal registry in common, and generally only differ in how a decission is made on whether or not to execute that data.
 This module seperates the concerns of registering the data and applying logic allowing for any kind of logic to easily be attached to proposal registration.
 This creates a suite of choices to compose a DAO, allows DAOs to use multiple strategies in concert to create sub-DAOs or committees, and DAOs can easily enable or disable strategies to evolve the DAO over time.

 This core expects to call the voting strategy after a proposal is initiated to start any kind of voting logic.
 After some logic decides to pass the proposal, the strategy contracts will call back to the core to initiate either a time lock (decided by the strategy) or allow the data to be executed.
 This module adds a batching feature to the execution phase.